peterujah/naughty-site-killer/README.md

 ## Is Your Client a Naughty Client?

-~We don't like peace, we want trouble.~
+~We don't like peace, we want problems always.~

 ### Naughty Killer Class